sheila-nicholson/game-lostInRCB/README.md

 ```

 The created JAR file will be found in the Game directory.
 An executable JAR file is already present in our Game directory.
+The generated Javadocs will be found in the Game/JavaDoc directory.